foamliu/Facial-Expression-Prediction/README.md

 ### Analysis
-Rename the best model to "Model.best.hdf5", and use 3,589 images [Usage='PrivateTest'] for result analysis:
+Rename the best model to "Model.best.hdf5", put it in "models" folder, and use 3,589 images [Usage='PrivateTest'] for result analysis:
 ```bash
 $ python analyze.py
 ```